grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 Here's how you can add an onClick handler to a link in the dashboard panel menus of Grafana via your plugin:

 1. Define the link extension in the plugin's `module.ts` file.
 2. Create a new instance of the `AppPlugin` class, again using the `configureExtensionLink` method.
-This method takes a `context` object that contains information about the panel where the menu was clicked, and a `helpers` object to help perform various actions.
+This time we add an `onClick` property which takes a function.
+This function receives the click `event` plus, an object consisting of the `context` and an `openModal` function.

 In the following example, we open a modal.